jaquilino/jaquilino.github.io/_posts/2023-01-20-arbitrary-precision.markdown

 ![Number 2048 in base 10](/assets/base-10-2048.png "Number 2048 in base 10")

+<figcaption>The number 2048 in a list of base 10 numbers</figcaption>

-Computers can be made to do the same thing in the same way, just that instead of limiting themselves to a range of 0 to 9 (ie, base 10), they may use of a base of 2 to the power of the number of bits in the width of their registers.
+Computers can be made to do the same thing in the same way, just that instead of limiting themselves to a range of 0 to 9 (ie, base 10), they can be made to make use of a base of 2 to the power of the number of bits in the width of their registers.
-As I write this, that is typically 64 bits wide, so 2 raised to the power of 64, or 18.4 quintillion.
+As I write this, that is typically 64 bits, so 2 raised to the power of 64, or 18.4 quintillion.
 Calculations on a 2048-bit key will break down into a list of 2048 divided by 64, or 32 separate numeric values.